sisl/Spot.jl/README.md

 This package provides Julia bindings to the [Spot](https://spot.lrde.epita.fr/index.html) library for LTL and automata manipulation.
 It relies on [Cxx.jl](https://github.com/JuliaInterop/Cxx.jl) to interface julia with the Spot c++ library.

+If you wish to use `PyCall` instead and interact with the spot python bindings you should checkout the branch `pycall` (linux only).

 ## Installation

 For the rendering, Spot requires [GraphViz](https://graphviz.gitlab.io/) and [dot2tex](https://dot2tex.readthedocs.io/en/latest/index.html) to be installed.
 In addition, the precompile binaries require `gcc` 7 or 8 (not needed for Mac).